 Plan for some down time after surgery.
 It is recommended that you take a week or two off from work.
 With regard to contact, lifting or exercise, it is important that you avoid direct sexual contact, heavy lifting, or strenuous sports for at least one month.
 If you happen to become pregnant, your breast lift should not affect the ability to nurse, since the nipples and most of the ducts remain intact.

 Your New Look

 The position of the nipples and the shape and feel of the breasts will be improved after your breast lift, but scars are unavoidable.
 The scars may remain red and slightly raised for months, then gradually fade and become barely visible.
 Fortunately, the scars are placed so that you will not be able to see them even when wearing low-cut tops.

 Your breast lift improvements may or may not stand up to effects of time, gravity, future pregnancies, nursing and weight changes.
 Women who undergo breast augmentation along with their mastopexy may experience longer lasting results.

 Your satisfaction with a breast lift is likely to be greater if you understand the procedure thoroughly and if your expectations are realistic.

 The Next Step

 To view some of Dr. Park's results, follow this link to the Breast Lift Before & After page.
-If you feel that breast lift surgery is right for you, call us today at (206)-386-3550 or contact us online to request a complimentary consultatio with Dr. Gregory Park.
+If you feel that breast lift surgery is right for you, contact us to request a complimentary consultatio with Dr. Gregory Park.
 We are dedicated to providing you with the best care possible through a relaxed experience that is comprehensive, respectful and confidential.
 We look forward to meeting and working with you to help you meet your goals.